MX-XZ/MX-XZ.github.io/_posts/2023-05-31-nice-proof-turan.md

 Mubayi is an expert on the field, but the talk was really enjoyable, full of surprises really, including the following:

 - Connections from Roth's Theorem (my preparatory project topic) to hypergraph and design stuff.
-- Axenovich was mentioned twice or three times which we made me kinda proud.
+- Axenovich was mentioned twice or three times which made me kinda proud.
 - The Theorem by Frankl and Rödl on Hypergraph coverings (proved using the Nibble method), which we actually saw in class last week, was one of the fundamental tools today.

 Yeah, so really enjoyable. *Anyway*, one other thing I am excited about is the ''Summer of Math Exposition 3'' (SoME3) this year.